Application to the LEDE program involves 3 steps:

 The Principal Mentor is asked to provide a letter stating support of the program and evidence of how internship opportunities will be available to the applicant.

 Applicants may submit a copy of the teaching certification and any other letters of support to the LEDE Advisor via email or postal mail:

 18115 Campus Way N.E.

 Bothell, WA 98011

 Please note: all enrolled matriculated students are required to provide proof of measles (rubeola) immunity.
 Students will not be allowed to register for any classes until the UW Bothell Registrar's Office confirms that they have satisfied this requirement.
 Students born before 01/01/57 are considered to be immune to measles and therefore do NOT need to submit proof of immunity.

-If you wish to apply for transfer credit, please complete the Prior Learning/Professional Development form and submit it with your Evidence of Teacher Certification.
-An individual advising conversation will be scheduled in conjunction with the faculty's decision to grant transfer credit for these experiences.
+If you wish to apply for transfer credit, please complete the Request for Transfer Credit Form and submit it to the LEDE Program Advisor An individual advising conversation will be scheduled in conjunction with the faculty's decision to grant transfer credit for these experiences.